-- 9.1 All official travel shall be authorised by the Executive Secretary in advance within the limits of the budget, and the itinerary and travelling conditions shall be those best suited for maximum effectiveness in the fulfilment of duties assigned.
-All official travel shall be conducted in accordance with any Commission travel policies and procedures in force at the time. - 9.2 Staff may use Secretariat credit cards for pre-approved expenses while travelling or have actual and reasonable expenses refunded.
-Any use of Secretariat credit cards or reimbursement of travel expenses must be approved by the Executive Secretary in accordance with any travel policies or procedures in force at the time. - 9.3 Official travel should be planned well in advance to avoid incurring higher costs for airfares and other travel related cost. - 9.4 Economy class shall be utilised for duty air travel, except that business class may be used for flights of nine hours or more. - 9.5 Subject to the above, business class may be utilised for duty land travel, but not for travel by sea or air. - 9.6 On taking up an appointment in the Professional Category employees who are not ordinarily resident in Wellington shall be eligible for: - (a) payment of economy class air fares (or equivalent) and travel allowance for themselves, their spouse or partner and dependants to Wellington; - (b) an Installation Grant calculated on the basis of the prevailing United Nations rate; - (c) payment of removal costs, including the shipment of personal effects and household goods from place of residence to Wellington, subject to a maximum volume of 30 cubic metres or one international standard shipping container; and
+- 9.1.
+Where official travel is identified in the Travel Plan adopted pursuant to Regulation 2 of the Financial Regulations, such official travel shall be authorised by the Executive Secretary in advance within the limits of the budget, and the itinerary and travelling conditions shall be those best suited for maximum effectiveness in the fulfilment of duties assigned.
+All official travel shall be conducted in accordance with any Commission travel policies and procedures in force at the time.
+Any unforeseen official travel not included in the Travel Plan shall be planned in consultation with the Chairperson, provided it is within the limits of the budget. - 9.2.
+Staff may use Secretariat credit cards for pre-approved expenses while travelling or have actual and reasonable expenses refunded.
+Any use of Secretariat credit cards or reimbursement of travel expenses must be approved by the Executive Secretary in accordance with any travel policies or procedures in force at the time. - 9.3.
+Further to Regulation 2.3 of the Financial Regulations, official travel should be planned well in advance to avoid incurring higher costs for airfares and other travel related costs. - 9.4.
+Economy class shall be utilised for duty air travel, except that business class may be used for flights of nine hours or more, unless otherwise agreed by the Commission. - 9.5.
+Subject to the above, business class may be utilised for duty land travel, but not for travel by sea or air. - 9.6.
+On taking up an appointment in the Professional Category employees who are not ordinarily resident in Wellington shall be eligible for: - a) payment of economy class air fares (or equivalent) and travel allowance for themselves, their spouse or partner and dependants to Wellington; - b) an Installation Grant calculated on the basis of the prevailing United Nations rate;

-- (d) payment or reimbursement of sundry other expenses related to relocation, including insurance of goods in transit and excess baggage charges subject to the prevailing relevant United Nations rules.
-Such payments shall be subject to prior approval by the Executive Secretary. - 9.7 Employees who, in the course of their duty, are required to use private motor vehicles for official travel purposes shall, with the prior authorisation of the Executive Secretary, be entitled to receive a reimbursement of the costs involved in line with the current New Zealand Inland Revenue mileage reimbursement rate.
+- c) payment of removal costs, including the shipment of personal effects and household goods from place of residence to Wellington, subject to a maximum volume of 30 cubic metres or one international standard shipping container; and - d) payment or reimbursement of sundry other expenses related to relocation, including insurance of goods in transit and excess baggage charges subject to the prevailing relevant United Nations rules.
+Such payments shall be subject to prior approval by the Executive Secretary. - 9.7.
+Employees who, in the course of their duty, are required to use private motor vehicles for official travel purposes shall, with the prior authorisation of the Executive Secretary, be entitled to receive a reimbursement of the costs involved in line with the current New Zealand Inland Revenue mileage reimbursement rate.
 The costs associated with normal daily travel to and from place of work shall not be reimbursed.